GrejSegura/R-Exercise/Automation Project/Route_Counting/README.txt

 1. save the data as gate_scans.csv

-2. open the Route_Counting.Rproj in RStudio.

-3. Run the execute_routing_task.R file
+2. click the Routing Report Generate file

-4. Output is saved as routing_final.csv in the /dta folder.
+3. Output is saved as routing_final.csv in the /dta folder.